MarceloxOFH/prev-enola-documentation/docs/user_guide.md

 ---
 ## Documentation

-In this section you will find complete documentation about Enola, with step-by-step instructions and examples, alongside explanations about the functionalities that this system has to offer:
+In this section, you will find complete documentation about Enola-AI, including step-by-step instructions and examples, along with explanations of the system's functionalities:

 Currently, this guide will cover:
 - Sending Online Chat Data

-Please keep in mind these are Upcoming Features and will become available soon:
+Please keep in mind these are upcoming features that will become available soon:
 - Sending Online Score Data
 - Sending Multiple Tasks
 - Sending File Information